MakingSense/WebApiCore-Seed/Readme.md

         }
         ```

-        You should acces to the business logic via the service.
-This service is always injected to the controller using the constructor.
-Like this :
+        You should access to the business logic via the service.
+The service is always injected via controller using the constructor.
+Like this:

         ``` csharp
         private readonly INewValueService _newValueService;